Raj-Srikar/Sudoku-Solver/README_main.md

 ## Modes

-- Reads a file containing Sudoku or prompts the Sudoku in the output screen
+- Reads a file containing Sudoku or prompts the Sudoku in the output screen or uses the programmatically defined variable
 - Prints the solution or Assigns the solution to a variable
 - Can show time it took to solve the given Sudoku